"I DON'T WANT TO SIT AROUND AND TALK ABOUT THE WIPERS!": Bratmobile Back in Action (2001)

 Cory Peipon was the Editor in Chief at withitgirl who regularly uses the phrase "cool shmool" to make herself feel better.

-Fernanda Steinmann was a Production Artist and later an Art Director at withitgirl and coincidentally helped to produce a Bratmobile segment on Brazilian MTV years ago.
+Fernanda Steinmann was a web designer and later an Art Director at withitgirl and coincidentally helped to produce a Bratmobile segment on Brazilian MTV years ago.
 Cool!